 Program of Messianic Jewish Studies

-For the past 45 years, Ariel Ministries has welcomed people of all ages from many countries to learn and grow in Messianic discipleship program held at the Shoshanah Campus.
+For almost 50 years, Ariel Ministries has welcomed people of all ages from many countries to learn and grow in Messianic discipleship program held at the Shoshanah Campus.
 This beautiful facility is nestled in the scenic Adirondack Mountains of Upstate New York, and provides the perfect setting for deep Bible study, fellowship and fun extending from early July right through Labor Day weekend.

 Our program centers on grounding and growing believers through an in-depth study of the Scriptures from a Messianic Jewish perspective.
 You can attend the program for 1 week up to 8 weeks, even including Labor Day weekend, depending on your schedule, but you will benefit most if you can complete any or all of the 1 week, 2 week, 3 week, or Labor Day modules.
 The time of Bible study combined with worship, fellowship, and the beautiful surroundings, makes Shoshanah the perfect retreat for refreshment and renewal of your faith.

 If you have any questions, our campus staff is ready to answer them.
-Call (518) 834-6057, email email@example.com , or go to arielshoshanahcampus.com for more information.
-Click the buttons below to download the 2022 Brochure, Application Form, or make a payment.
+Call (518) 834-6057, email firstname.lastname@example.org , or go to arielshoshanahcampus.com for more information.
+Click the buttons below to download the 2023 complete brochure, application form, or make a payment.

-We look forward to seeing you in the Summer of 2022!
+We look forward to seeing you this summer for Shoshanah 2023!

 Highlights of the Life of Messiah | Arnold Fruchtenbaum

-This summary course on the Life of Messiah is required for all those attending the 3 week program for the first time.
-Based on the Ariel's Harmony of the Gospels textbook, this class walks you chronologically through the four Gospels.
-It focuses on the events in the life of Messiah from a Jewish perspective, shedding light on the Jewish theology and customs that were a daily part of Jewish life in the first century.
+This summary course on the life of Yeshua, the Messiah of Israel, is required for all those attending the three-week program for the first time.
+This class walks you chronologically through the four Gospels by covering most of the segments of Ariel’s Harmony of the Gospels.
+It focuses on the events in Yeshua’s life and presents them from a Jewish perspective, shedding light on the theology and customs that were a daily part of Jewish life in the first century.

 The Life of Messiah | Arnold Fruchtenbaum

-In this classic one-week intensive course, drill down through all four gospels chronologically with the help of Ariel's Harmony of the Gospels textbook.
-Gain a deeper understanding of the words and deeds of the Messiah by understanding the background of Jewish theology, customs, and socio-political perspectives in which he ministered.
+In this classic one-week intensive course, you will drill down through all four Gospels chronologically using most of the segments of Ariel's Harmony of the Gospels.
+Gain a deeper understanding of the words and deeds of the Messiah by understanding the background of Jewish theology, customs, and socio-political perspectives in which He ministered.

 Begins with Shabbat meal on Friday of Labor Day Weekend through lunch on Monday